OPLSPotentialBuilder

 Returns:

-Whether or not the tag is defined in the potential.
+Whether the tag is defined in the potential.

 Return type: